tinutjoy/Envelope_BO/README.md

 run demo_EnvelopeBO_MLP for experiment on MLP

-If you use this repo, please cite the following paper.
+If you use this repo, please cite the following paper:

 Joy, T.T., Rana, S., Gupta, S. and Venkatesh, S., 2019.
 A flexible transfer learning framework for Bayesian optimization with convergence guarantee.
 Expert Systems with Applications, 115, pp.656-672.